-(3) Upon the execution of any required agreements prescribed in Section 9.5, Interconnection Agreements and Responsibilities, the interconnecting TSP shall update the LCP to reflect changes to the ILLE’s load increments and implementation timeline in the executed Interconnection Agreement.
+(3) Upon the execution of an interconnection agreement prescribed by P.U.C.
+Subst.
+R. 25.194, the Interconnecting TSP shall update the LCP to reflect the executed interconnection agreement.

-(4) The interconnecting TSP shall continue to maintain the LCP after Initial Energization until the Large Load reaches its full requested peak Demand.
+(4) The Interconnecting TSP shall continue to maintain the LCP after Initial Energization until the Large Load reaches its full requested peak Demand, updating as needed to reflect changes in the Large Load construction and timelines.

 9.2.5 Required Interconnection Equipment